Getting Started

 - French tests: TEF Canada or TCF Canada

-The test results must be from a designated testing agency, no more than 2 years old, and must meet the required score in all four skills: reading, writing, listening, and speaking.
+The test results must be from a designated testing agency, no more than 2 years old at the time the candidate applies for Permanent Residence with Immigration, Refugees, and Citizenship Canada (IRCC), and must meet the required score in all four skills: reading, writing, listening, and speaking.

 What is a community recommendation?